RRSPs: Know your limits

 - Do you have an employer-sponsored pension plan?
 If so, your RRSP contribution limit is reduced by the pension adjustment.
 The pension adjustment is calculated by your employer and reported to the CRA on your T4 each year.
 If you're a member of a defined contribution registered pension plan (RPP) or defined profit sharing plan (DPSP), your pension adjustment is the total contributions to the plan made by you and your employer.
 If your RPP is defined benefit, your pension adjustment is determined by a formula designed to reflect the pension benefit entitlement you earned in the year.
 For more information, see the CRA website.

 You can contribute to your RRSP up to December 31 of the year you turn 71.
-Also, by December 31 of that year, you must convert to a registered retirement income fund (RRIF) or purchase an annuity to avoid having the value of your RRSP fully taxed in the year.
-Since there are tax and other implications to consider, an advisor can help you determine the best option for you based on your personal situation.
+You must convert to a registered retirement income fund (RRIF) after that or purchase an annuity to avoid having the value of your RRSP fully taxed in the year.*

 Looking for the next step?